HomeBlog Home

 4. Unstable porches and decks

 What causes wood rot?
-The most common culprit is a combination of moisture and fungi coming together to make a tiny home within the wood.
+The most common culprit is a combination of moisture and fungi that come together to form a tiny home within the wood.
 There are three types of wood rot that an inspector will be keeping an eye out for:

 1. Brown Rot - AKA "dry rot."
 The surface of the wood will appear dry, but upon further inspection of its interior, you will find its cellulose has been targeted, breaking into small, cube-like bits.